 Term in which it is taught: Hilary Term and other terms by arrangement.
+Not available 2024-25.
 Taught by Dr James Lewis

 The narrative of Japanese history can be broken into three main divisions: to 1185, 1185 to 1853, and 1853 to the present.
 Japanese Pre-modern history options cover the first two divisions.
 The essay questions are thematic and range over institutions, religions, politics, intellectual concerns, economy, and foreign relations.